Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

    - cd the kern folder
    - paste the code into the terminal

-3. Save the kern files with color marks:
+3. Save the humdrum files with color marks:

 ```shell
 for FILE in *.krn; do